jsll/position-contrained-6dof-graspnet/README.md

 The default position to place the dataset is in the `/dataset/` folder.

+## Generate a new dataset (Optional)

+To generate a new CONG dataset, please use [this code](https://github.com/jsll/CONG).

 ## Training

-To train the position constrained grasp sampler or the evaluator with bare minimum configurations run:
+To train the position-constrained grasp sampler or the evaluator with bare minimum configurations, run:

 ```shell
 python3 train.py
 ```

-To train the evaluator run:
+To train the evaluator, run:

 ```shell
 python3 train.py